BrettCrafton/lost-but-found/README.md

 ## Lessons Learned:

 Database usage with images via Cloudinary.
 Strengthed my knowledge of MVC architecture.
 Regular breaking of node.js building my backend while I worked out bugs.
-Extensive use of git/github in a more team / best practices method.
+Extensive use of git/github in a more production practice method.
 Uploaded designs and build framework to Wiki.
 Created a "project" for workflow.
-Created issues with milestone and specifics.
+Created github issues with milestones and issue specifics.
 Created a PR submission template for use while merging.
+Linked and closed issues through pull requests seperated out with branches.

 ## APP Use: